-You are interested in critical global, national and local issues such as climate change, inequality, migration, physical degradation and natural resource management.
+You are interested in critical global, national and local issues such as climate change, inequality, migration, physical degradation and resource management.
 You want to make sense of our highly complex world and become an informed citizen.
-You want to learn field and laboratory techniques that are highly valued by employers, such as Geographical Information Systems (GIS).
+You want to learn field and laboratory techniques that are highly valued by employers.
 You want to pass your knowledge on to future generations either by informing public policy debates and/or as an educator.
+You want to make a positive difference and help plan for the future sustainability of society and our planet.